Overview

 Marco’s Grounds™ Magnesium Citrate Sourcing

-At Marco’s Grounds™, we source our Magnesium Citrate from a family-owned citrus farm nestled in the fertile province of Yunnan, China, known for its ideal growing conditions and high-quality fruit.
-The farm uses sustainable farming methods to cultivate the finest citrus, ensuring the purity and potency of every batch.
+At Marco’s Grounds™, we source our Magnesium Citrate from a family-owned citrus farm in Yunnan, China — a region celebrated for its rich soil and high-quality fruit.

 Dosing Principles and Rationale